tigergraph/ecosys/tutorials/README.md

 If you have your own machine (including Windows and Mac laptops), the easiest way to run TigerGraph is to install it as a Docker image.
 Follow the [Docker setup instructions](https://github.com/tigergraph/ecosys/blob/master/demos/guru_scripts/docker/README.md) to  set up the environment on your machine.
-After you installed TigerGraph, you can use gadmin tool to start/stop services.
+After you installed TigerGraph, you can use gadmin tool to start/stop services under Bash shell.
 ```python
 gadmin start all  #start all tigergraph component services
 gadmin status #should see all services are up.